M-Ivan/prompted/readme.md

 # Prompted √

-The prompt you allways wanted.
+The prompt you always wanted.

 ## Requirements